kumahq/kuma-website/app/_src/reference/kubernetes-annotations.md

 Labeling pods or deployments will take precedence on the namespace annotation.
 {% endif_version %}

+### `kuma.io/system-namespace`

+This label is used to indicate the Namespace that Kuma stores its secrets in.
+It's automatically set on the Namespace the Helm chart is installed into by a Job started by Helm.

 ## Annotations

 {% if_version lte:2.7.x %}